Red flag law: Oregon

 In the first 22 months that Oregon's law was in effect (January 1, 2018 – October 31, 2019), 166 petitions were filed in Oregon for an extreme risk protection order.
 Of the 166 petitions, 112 were for people at risk of suicide and 39 related to domestic violence; 26 petitions involved both suicide risk and domestic violence.
 An Oregon Public Broadcasting review found that the petitions concerned individuals in crisis, with the majority of petitions citing "multiple factors such as threats of violence, use of physical force, owning or attempting to purchase deadly weapons, prior convictions and use of controlled substances."
 The Oregon courts granted 122 petitions (73% of those filed).
 The remaining 44 petitions (27% of those filed) did not result in the issuance of an order, either because a judge denied the petition (in 32 cases) or the request was withdrawn (in 12 cases).
 Counties varied widely in the level of usage of the process: most petitions were filed in Washington and Multnomah counties, respectively, while 11 counties did not issue any ERPOs and 7 counties issued a single ERPO.

 Vermont

 In the first 16 months that Vermont's law was in effect, the state courts issued about 30 extreme risk orders.

 Anti-red flag laws

 Montana

 On May 8, 2025 Montana Governor Greg Gianforte signed an Anti-Red Flag bill into law banning red flag laws in cities and/or municipalities throughout the state.

 Oklahoma

 In May 2020, Oklahoma became the first state to enact an anti-red flag law.
 The law specifically "prohibits the state or any city, county or political subdivision from enacting red flag laws."

 Tennessee

 On May 28, 2024 Tennessee Governor Bill Lee signed legislation preempting local municipalities from enforcing extreme risk protection orders (ERPOs).

 Texas

-On June 22, 2025 Texas Governor Greg Abbott signed an anti-red flag into law.
+On June 22, 2025 Texas Governor Greg Abbott signed an anti-red flag bill into law.